escolmebartlebooth/CarND-MPC-Project/README.md

 * cost function parameters: weighting of cost function values
 * variable bounds: how large/small the actuation values should be allowed to be

-Given the hint in the tuning section of the classroom suggested using a tuning factor for steering to dampen erratic turning actuation.

-Also, with a max_throttle setting of -1 and +1, it seemed sensible to try and constrain the maximum velocity by limiting the throttle.
+The hint in the tuning section of the classroom suggested using a tuning factor for steering to dampen erratic turning actuation.
+Also, with a max_throttle setting of -1 and +1, it seemed sensible to try and constrain the maximum velocity by limiting the throttle to a lower set of bounds.

 This led to some experiments dampening the steering angle and rate of change of steering angle along with limiting the maximum throttle.